Joredjs/monomod/docs/codeStyle.md

-# NXMS Code Style Guide
+# monomod Code Style Guide

-This guide outlines the coding conventions and style guidelines for the NXMS project.
+This guide outlines the coding conventions and style guidelines for the monomod project.
 Adhering to these standards ensures code consistency, readability, and maintainability.

 ## General Principles